pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.2.4 =
+This upgrade improves support for narrative catalysis.
+It adds several features that help you go through the process more easily.

 = 1.2.3 =
 This is a critical upgrade.
 Please apply it right away.
 It fixes a bug we introduced in version 1.2.0, in which exporting a project snapshot "with stories" did not actually export any stories.
 We apologize for the mistake.
 There is also a fix for a bug in the Mann-Whitney U test (some blank values were being erroneously counted).
 The update also improves error handling for projects with large numbers of questions.